 Do cyber security project managers need to be technical?

 Cyber incident planning and response will be the foundations of any successful cyber security project.
-A project manager entering this field should feel confident about the importance of identifying threats and responding immediately with precision.
+A project manager entering this field should feel confident about identifying threats and responding immediately with precision.
 From CompTIA, the Security+ certification can help develop basic security skills and improve how you lead a project team’s scope of work, and avoid unnecessary pitfalls.